HOME • SEARCH • EMAIL • ABOUT

 Botany

 Malasandia is a twining, herbaceous, annual vine, all part being more or less covered with rather long, spreading, pale or brownish hairs.
 Leaves are somewhat rounded in outline, 6 to 10 centimeters in diameter, palmately 5- to 9-lobed, heart-shaped at the base and somewhat hairy on both surfaces.
 Lobes of the blade are elliptic, with narrowed base and rounded sinuses.
 Flowers occur in axillary heads usually only one opening at a time.
 Calyx is green and about 1 centimeter long.
 Corolla is white and 4 centimeters long, the limb about 3 centimeters in diameter.
-Fruit is rounded, 6 to 7 mm in diameter.
+Fruit is rounded, 6 to 7 millimeters in diameter.

 Distribution